How to get Great WordPress SEO with the Yoast SEO Plugin

 These are the easiest items to turn green in your to-do list.
 Generally, you only require one external link and one internal link to obtain a green light for each item.

 Internal links should point to pages on your website that relate to key elements in the content of your post.
-It may be another blog post, a product, or a service page.
+It may be another blog post, a service page or product pages.
 Just be careful not to spam your article with too many links.
 After all, you don’t want to distract the user too much from the article itself.

 External links should also point to related content, but take care not to send traffic away from your site to a competitor.

-In this instance, the external link I added was to a page on the Yoast website detailing installation instructions.
+In this instance, the external links I added were to a page on the Yoast website detailing installation instructions, and another to SEMrush, one of the extra tools that helps with search engine optimisation.

 Feel free to add multiple external links to your posts if you believe that it will be useful for your readers, but again, don’t overdo it.